NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 Here are some more specific ideas that support the statement above:

-- A game that is partially procedurally generated using WFC (off screen, so players can't see world being made).
+- A open-world 2D game (like Terraria, but with very different terrain) that is procedurally generated using WFC (off screen, so players can't see world being made).
-  - WFC would be fed a preset input image that contains proper connections between tiles.
+  - An input image would be run through this WFC demo.
+This would provide tile rules for a form of WFC built within the game.
+  - World would be generated in chunks, with a "stitching" algorithm that ensures chunks connect properly.
+This would avoid restarts caused by backtracking and would provide the opportunity to run WFC in parallel.
+  - WFC would be used to generate the **basic terrain**, but another algorithm with simple randomization could add **variation** by swapping these out with appropriate tile variations.
+This technique would be used for things like trees, rocks, or other decorations that are placed on the terrain.

-- A game mechanic where the world is created slowly as you progress and the player can influence WHICH cells collapse.
+- A game mechanic where the world is created slowly as you progress and in clear view of the player.
+The player can influence WHICH cells collapse.

 ## Algorithm